Green Labs Initiative

 Laboratories are the largest consumer of utilities and resources on campus.
 They also generate a significant amount of waste, both hazardous and non-hazardous.
 The Office of Sustainability in collaboration with Environmental Health and Safety with support from the Vice Presidents for Research and University Operations have developed a voluntary program called Green Laboratories.

 The Green Labs program is intended to provide researchers with resources and tools to implement sustainable practices and reduce utility use.
-The goal of the program is to save researchers and the university money while preserving resources and reducing the impact on the environment.
+Because the needs and goals of labs vary widely, we use a team approach to create individual sustainability plans that meet the needs of each lab.
+The goal of the program is to reduce waste, power, and water usage at the university, while maintaining research integrity and helping labs save money.

 Becoming a certified Green Lab is easy!